Sesame-Mirin Pork Rice Bowl

 Meal-in-a-box seems like a relatively new creation, but not so: before meal-kits, lunch boxes, and frozen dinners, the Japanese had bento boxes.
 The bento box originates in the 12th-13th century, as a way for Japanese workers to take food to work.
 We'll stop the history lesson here, even though the flavors of this bento-inspired dish speak for themselves.
-Steak strips in garlic sauce and sweet mirin sit atop rice with fresh carrots and broccolini.
+Sliced pork in garlic sauce and sweet mirin sit atop rice with fresh carrots and broccolini.
 Add some peanuts for a salty crunch, and red pepper flakes for a bit of heat, and you've got a meal-in-a-box that's a bowlful of joy.
 Tip: To peel the carrot with less effort, lay it down on your cutting board peel one half, rolling it as you peel.
 (Be sure to peel in a motion away from you!)

 You Will Need

 - 1 Large Non-Stick Pan

 Before You Cook